SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 ## 🏅 Best Practices

--   When logging issues or creating pull requests for the first time, tell us a bit about yourself.
-Do you belong to a Salesforce customer or partner organization?
+-   When logging an issue or creating a pull request for the first time, tell us a bit about yourself.
+Do you work for a Salesforce customer or partner organization?
 What PWA Kit projects are you actively working on?
 -   To reduce merge conflicts, squash and rebase your branch before submitting your pull request.
 -   In your pull request, include:
     -   A brief description of the problem and your solution